Alaska Sikuliaq Program

 The State of Alaska allocates $500,000 annually to support research and operations performed by UAF-based researchers aboard Sikuliaq.

 The Alaska Sikuliaq Program manages an annual peer-reviewed proposal process to award these funds.
-The call for ASP proposals for CY 2020 is in March 2019, with proposals due in April 2019.
+The call for ASP proposals for the CY 2021 field season is in February 2020, with proposals due in March 2020.